 Board oversight of risk and risk management across the Company is maintained on a regular basis.
 The Board has overall responsibility for determining risk appetite, which is an expression of the risk the business is willing to take.
-Risk appetites are set relative to capital and liquidity.
+Risk appetites are set relative to capital, liquidity and operational risk.